Summary of Graduation Requirements

 Annual Retreat

-All students are required to attend the annual retreat.
-The retreat features an invited outside speaker and short talks and poster presentations by the Graduate Group trainees.
-All Immunology Graduate Group students beyond the first year will present each year at the retreat.
+All students are required to attend the annual retreat for their first five years in IGG (6th years and above are optional attendees).
+The retreat features invited outside speakers and short talks and poster presentations by the Graduate Group trainees.
+All Immunology Graduate Group students beyond the second year will present a poster or talk each year at the retreat.
 Postdoctoral fellows in the laboratories of Graduate Group faculty are also invited to attend and present posters.